3 Cleveland Officers Face Administrative Disciplinary Charges In 2014 Tamir Rice Shooting

-On Friday officials from the City of Cleveland announced that three officers who had been involved in the shooting death of 12-year-old Tamir Rice would be facing internal administrative disciplinary charges.
-Following the 2014 and subsequent public outrage the city officials say these charges come at the end of a year long internal investigation.
+On Friday, officials from the City of Cleveland announced that three officers who had been involved in the shooting death of 12-year-old Tamir Rice would be facing internal administrative disciplinary charges.
+Following the 2014 shooting and subsequent public outrage, the city officials say these charges come at the end of a year-long internal investigation.

-Charges were filed against Officers Timothy Loehmann, Frank Garmback and William Cunningham II and included a use of force violation for them as well as administrative violations like creating untruthful reports or employment histories.
-Mayor Frank Jackson along with safety director Michael McGrath, police chief Calvin Williams and the deputy police chief Wayne Drummond were on hand at City Hall for the announcement regarding the disciplinary actions for the officers.
+Charges were filed against Officers Timothy Loehmann, Frank Garmback, and William Cunningham II and included a use of force violation for them as well as administrative violations like creating untruthful reports or employment histories.
+Mayor Frank Jackson, Safety Director Michael McGrath, Police Chief Calvin Williams, and Deputy Police Chief Wayne Drummond were on hand at City Hall for the announcement regarding the disciplinary actions for the officers.

 Cleveland officers in Tamir Rice shooting face disciplinary chargeshttps://t.co/odJ2wPQEbx